aroellin/reversi/README.md

     2.  **Network Training**: The network is trained on the generated data (board states, MCTS move probabilities, and game outcomes).
     3.  **Checkpointing**: The newly trained model is saved as `models/reversi_model_iter_X.pt`.

+I suggest to start training with only a few MCTS steps at the beginning (`MCTS_SIMULATIONS_TRAIN=10` in `train.py`).
+This speeds up the initial training phase, so that you can play against some moderately well playing game quickly.
+After iteration 30, you can switch to `MCTS_SIMULATIONS_TRAIN=100`.

 ### 2. Evaluate Model Performance

 To benchmark models against each other and track their strength, use the evaluation script: